What is XCodeGhost Mac Malware? How to remove XCodeGhost Mac Malware?

 - Macbook Pro

-What are the symptoms of XcodeGhost Mac Malware on your Mac?
+What Are The Symptoms of XcodeGhost Mac Malware On Mac?

 There are several symptoms to look for when this particular threat and also most Mac threats in general are active: